Continuous and other finitely generated canonical cofinal maps on ultrafilters: Basic Tukey reductions inherited under Tukey reducibility

 Recall that an ultrafilter $\mathcal{V}$ is Rudin-Blass reducible to an ultrafilter $\mathcal{W}$ if there is a finite-to-one map $h:\om\ra\om$ such that $\mathcal{V}=h(\mathcal{W})$.
 Thus, Rudin-Blass reducibility implies Rudin-Keisler reducibility.
 Our Theorem \ref{thm.main} combines with Theorem 10 of Raghavan in \cite{Raghavan/Todorcevic12} (see Theorem \ref{thm.RT} for the statement) to yield the following.

 \begin{thm} Suppose $\mathcal{U}$ is Tukey reducible to a p-point.
 Then for each q-point $\mathcal{V}$, $\mathcal{V}\le_T\mathcal{U}$ implies $\mathcal{V}\le_{RB}\mathcal{U}$. \end{thm}

 \begin{rem} Stable ordered-union ultrafilters are the analogues of p-points on the base set $\FIN=[\om]^{<\om}\setminus\{\emptyset\}$ (see \cite{Blass87}).
-In Theorems 71 and 72 of \cite{Dobrinen/Todorcevic11}, it was shown that for each stable ordered union ultrafilter $\mathcal{U}$, both $\mathcal{U}$ and its projection $\mathcal{U}_{\min,\max}$ have continuous Tukey reductions, with respect to the Ellentuck topology on the Milliken space.
-It is of interest that the ultrafilter $\mathcal{U}_{\min,\max}$ is rapid, but is neither a p-point nor a q-point, and yet, by Theorem \ref{thm.PropB}, every ultrafilter Tukey below $\mathcal{U}_{\min,\max}$ has continuous Tukey reductions (condition $(*)$ is satisfied).
-In fact, this was extended to all ultrafilters selective for some topological Ramsey space, under a mild assumption which is satisfied in all known topological Ramsey spaces, by Dobrinen and Trujillo showed in Theorem 56 of in \cite{Dobrinen/Mijares/Trujillo14}.
+In Theorems 71 and 72 of \cite{Dobrinen/Todorcevic11}, it was shown that for each stable ordered union ultrafilter $\mathcal{U}$, both $\mathcal{U}$ and its projection $\mathcal{U}_{\min,\max}$ have continuous Tukey reductions, with respect to the metric topology on the Milliken space of infinite block sequences.
+It is of interest that the ultrafilter $\mathcal{U}_{\min,\max}$ is rapid, but is neither a p-point nor a q-point, and condition $(*)$ of Theorem \ref{thm.PropB} is satisfied.
+Further, all ultrafilters selective for some topological Ramsey space have monotone basic Tukey reductions, under a mild assumption which is satisfied in all known topological Ramsey spaces, Dobrinen and Trujillo showed in Theorem 56 of in \cite{Dobrinen/Mijares/Trujillo14}.
 Many such ultrafilters are not p-points.

 It should be the case that by arguments similar to those in Theorem \ref{thm.PropB}, one can prove that every ultrafilter Tukey reducible to some stable ordered union ultrafilter, or more generally, any ultrafilter selective for some topological Ramsey space, also has continuous Tukey reductions.
 We leave this as an open problem in Section \ref{sec.op}. \end{rem}